-Use antennas provided by a Digi accessory kit or use alternate antennas that comply with the IX14 antenna requirements.
+Use antennas provided by a Digi accessory kit or use alternate antennas that comply with the TX54 antenna requirements.

-Ethernet cable
+Ethernet cable(s)

-Use an Ethernet cable to connect the IX14 WAN/ETH1 port to a laptop or PC to access the local web interface via a browser or connect to a WAN.
+- If you intend to configure Ethernet WAN access at this time, use an Ethernet cable to connect the TX54 WAN/ETH1 port to a WAN. - Use an Ethernet cable to connect the TX54 ETH2 port to a laptop or PC to access the local web interface via a browser.